 Chanin eventually returned to her Southern home with the intention of producing a line of hand-sewn t-shirts.
 In the process of creating that project, she also produced a short documentary.
 That film, Stitch, focused on traditional quilt-making in the South, with stories told by those who stitched and were warmed by those quilts.
 Each “character” in the film had a unique story.
 Each quilt told the tale of the joys and hardships, and the friendships and family bonds of a specific time and place.

-Chanin strives to achieve complete sustainability at every stage of the manufacturing process - from materials and process, to cultural sustainability in the form of preserving hand-sewing skills.
-Over the years, Alabama Chanin has organically expanded to include a family of businesses, which includes the Alabama Chanin collection, Studio Style DIY sewing kits, The Factory Store + Café, the A. Chanin machine-made line, and Building 14 Design + Manufacturing Services.
+Chanin strives to achieve complete sustainability at every stage of the manufacturing process - from materials and processes, to cultural sustainability in the form of preserving hand-sewing skills.
+Over the years, Alabama Chanin has organically expanded, establishing a family of businesses that includes the Alabama Chanin collection, Studio Style DIY sewing kits, The Factory Store + Café, the A. Chanin machine-made line, and Building 14 Design + Manufacturing Services.
 All facets work together to create a collaborative community and idea exchange, healthy growth, and a love of quality goods that last.
 In 2013, Chanin won the CFDA/Lexus Eco-Fashion Challenge, an award competition that identifies and celebrates the greatest American designers working in the realm of sustainable fashion.
 Chanin continues to learn and to teach craft traditions, or “living arts,” using them to bridge generational, economic, and cultural gaps.

 When she’s not hand-stitching garments or schooling folks on sustainable design, Chanin is a mother of two, an avid gardener, and an enthusiastic cook.